-This coracle-like craft is an Iraqi “guffa”, a traditional form of craft used for both cargo and passenger transport on the rivers of Iraq, notably the Tigris, for millennia: the first reference is in the writings of the Greek historian Herodotus in the fourth century B.C.
+This coracle-like craft is an Iraqi guffa – from the words kuphar or quffa – a traditional form of craft used for both cargo and passenger transport on the rivers of Iraq, notably the Tigris, for millennia: the earliest reference appears in the writings of the Greek historian Herodotus in the fourth century B.C.

 Photographs of Iraq from a century ago show the cities’ river banks teeming with these craft but these days they are an unfamiliar sight, having been largely superseded by motor vehicles for both passenger and cargo transport.

-Guffas were built in a range of sizes form one-man craft to much bigger vessels 4-5 metr4es in diamter: old photographs show guffas loaded with over twenty people or with horses and cargo.
-With their circular shape they are are not designed for speed or sea-worthiness but for the carrying of the greatest possible cargo with the most economical use of material.
-This is important because in some cases, particularly on the Tigris, the guffa was abandoned after one long-river voyage.
+Guffas were built in a range of sizes form one-man craft to much bigger vessels 4-5 metres in diameter: old photographs show guffas loaded with over twenty people or with horses and cargo.
+With their circular shape they are are not designed for speed or seaworthiness but for the carrying of the greatest possible cargo with the most economical use of material.
+This is important because in some cases, particularly on the Tigris, the guffa was abandoned after a single long river voyage.